LukeMathWalker/pavex/ARCHITECTURE.md

 - _transient_ - a new instance is built every time the type is needed, potentially multiple times for each incoming request.

-All this information is encoded into A `Blueprint` and passed as input to `pavex_cli` to generate the application's source code.
+All this information is encoded into a `Blueprint` and passed as input to `pavex_cli` to generate the application's source code.

 ### `pavex_cli` and `pavex`

-`pavex_cli` is our transpiler, the component in charge of transforming A `Blueprint` into a ready-to-run web server.
+`pavex_cli` is our transpiler, the component in charge of transforming a `Blueprint` into a ready-to-run web server.
 It is packaged as a binary, a thin wrapper over the (internal) `pavex` crate.